No. 21 USC rallies in second half to top Pacific - KESQ

 Associated Press

-LOS ANGELES (AP) — Without their top player, No. 21 Southern California had to get creative in order to hold off upset-minded Pacific on Tuesday, earning a 74-68 nonconference victory.
-Boogie Ellis scored 13 points as the Trojans (rallied from a 13-point second-half deficit.
-The Trojans were playing without leading scorer, rebounder and assist man Isaiah Mobley, who has a non-displaced nose fracture.
-USC’s second-half comeback was aided by three 3-pointers from freshman Harrison Hornery.
+LOS ANGELES (AP) — Boogie Ellis scored 13 points to help No. 21 Southern California overcome playing without injured star Isaiah Mobley and beat Pacific 74-68.
+Mobley, who leads the team in scoring, rebounding and assists was out with a non-displaced nose fracture.
+The Trojans (20-4) rallied from a 13-point second-half deficit for the win.
+USC’s comeback was aided by three 3-pointers from freshman Harrison Hornery, who entered with just five total points in 15 career minutes.
 Chevez Goodwin and Drew Peterson each had 12 points for the Trojans.
-Alphonso Anderson had 22 points and nine rebounds for Pacific, while Nick Blake added 12 for the Tigers,
+Alphonso Anderson had 22 points and nine rebounds for Pacific (7-16).